Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians: Proof of Theorem and Corollary

 \subsection{Proof of Corollary \ref{crl:Main}}

-Continuity in strong topology is known since at least Kato \cite{Kato66}, who used asymptotic perturbation theory.
+The continuity of the function $b \mapsto \Pi_b$ with respect to the strong topology is known since at least Kato \cite{Kato66}, who used asymptotic perturbation theory.
 For the sake of the reader we present here a much shorter proof based on magnetic perturbation theory.
 By a standard density argument it is enough to show that